eshedmargalit/cvnl-data-exploration-guis/README.md

 # Data Exploration Tools for CVNL 7T fMRI Data

-## Test GUI
+## cvnlookup_gui
-Run test_gui to visualize, interact with, and explore data
+Provides an interface to explore functional data using the cvnlookupimages() function

+## cvnline_profiles_gui
+Provides wrapper code and interfaces to make line profile movies